Worcester JCR members have access to a wide range of computing facilities.

 Printing, Photocopying and Scanning

-Printers are available in the Murdoch Room (above the upper library) and in the Law Library.
+Printers are available in the Murdoch Room (above the upper library), the Law Library, and in Nash downstairs.
 Printing costs are billed to your battels.
 To use the printers, you can either print directly from a college computer or email the file you wish to print as an attachment to one of the following email addresses:

 - Double-sided grayscale: email@example.com